Throwaway People: Teens Sent to Die in Prison Will Get a Second Chance

 Her trial judge had no choice but to impose a mandatory sentence of life imprisonment without parole, although he remarked “[i]t is a deplorable situation that the state does not provide facilities where young people such as Ms. Garnett can receive help while learning in a secure environment.”

 Trina was sent to an adult prison at age 15.
 Shortly after she arrived there, she was raped by a male prison guard and became pregnant.
 She gave birth to a son, who was immediately taken from her.

 For more than 30 years, Trina has been denied treatment and care appropriate for someone with her disabilities because of her death-in-prison sentence.
 She is now physically disabled due to multiple sclerosis and uses a wheelchair.

-In 2012, EJI won a landmark ruling from the U.S. Supreme Court barring mandatory life-without-parole sentences for children.
-Ms. Garnett was resentenced and is now eligible for parole.
+Ms. Garnett was resentenced in February 2018, after EJI won a landmark ruling from the U.S. Supreme Court in 2012 barring mandatory life-without-parole sentences for children.
+She was released in November 2019.